 Tips For When You Are Planning On What To Do In Singapore

 - It’s scorching and humid in Singapore.
 Each time I stepped out of the hotel, I felt like I was entering a fog of heat.
 Be prepared for that.
 Thank goodness for air conditioned malls!

 - Bring a large bottle of water with you to stay hydrated

-- Cabs are pretty affordable, and the metro is great.
-But you can walk everywhere, like me
+- Cabs are pretty affordable, and the metro is excellent.
+But you can walk to most of the top attractions

 PIN FOR LATER